 Heat Pump Blowing Cold Air | Refrigeration Heating Troubleshooting

 Rebecca, thank you for your kind comments about the site!!
 I do work hard on it and try to answer everyone but sometimes it is difficult for various reasons.
 And thanks for donating to our HVAC scholarship fund!
 I am sure the student who wins will appreciate it.
 Now, to answer your question: Since you ran the little test I had you do do we know your auxiliary heating or back-up heat is working.
 That means you have a problem with the refrigeration portion of your heat pump.
 The following is going of the issue of your problem but it relates to a heat pump blowing cold air.
 Your problem is unrelated since your backup heat is working from the test you made for me.
 Thanks!!
+When your thermostat is set to heat is blows cold air when it should be blowing warm air.
+Of course when in heat mode, you get warm air and not cold air.
+That’s a no brainer.
+Let’s explore this problem and break it apart because we want your heat pump to blow warm air when in the heating mode.

 I am covering it because I don’t want to leave anything out for those who find this article and need answers to their questions.
 We know your back-up heat works just fine so please ignore the first part of my answer.
 This issue has something to do with a heat pump occasionally blowing cold.
 This usually happens when the heat pump is not hooked up properly or their is a problem with the defrost controls.